 Taking time off from study – local students

 You can apply for a leave of absence if you want to take time off from study.
-You can also take time off at the beginning of your course (defer) when you accept your offer.
+If you have not already accepted your offer into a Swinburne degree, you can also take time off at the beginning of your course (defer) when you accept your offer.

 How to apply